 While the exact type of personal loan you can get from a credit union will depend on what the credit union offers and your credit, most usually have a combination of three different personal loan types:

 - Unsecured personal loans.
-Unsecured personal loans are by far one of the most common types of loans.
-You won’t have to put up any collateral, and if you have good credit and a regular source of income, you may qualify for a low interest rate.
+With an unsecured loan you won’t have to put up any collateral, and if you have good credit and a regular source of income, you may qualify for a low interest rate.